 - Great at unblocking most popular streaming sites from almost anywhere

 - Gets around torrent tracker sites blocks without compromising privacy

-- Cheaper options below
+- Cheaper options elsewhere

 Read our full ExpressVPN Review.

-CyberGhost is based in Romania and offers a varying selection of privacy and security features to choose from.
+CyberGhost is based in Romania and offers a diverse selection of privacy and internet security features to choose from.
 The company keeps no logs of user activity or metadata.
 OpenVPN connections are secured with 256-bit AES encryption and perfect forward secrecy.
 DNS leak protection and a kill switch ensure no traffic escapes the VPN tunnel.
 Additional features include an ad blocker, anti-malware defense, and anti-tracking.
 CyberGhost allows you to choose a server not just based on location, but on how you plan to use it, be it for streaming, torrenting, public wi-fi, or anonymous web surfing.